 Please go to Safe & Healthy Relationships page for more information.
 Please click the button below to access the Report & Support portal.

 The Student Wellbeing Service deliver a range of workshops and events throughout the academic year.
 Events and workshops are based on what we find works well for students, and what students tell us they need.
-The full schedule will be available on our Facebook, Instagram and EventBrite pages and this year we have latched our Wellbeing Wednesday's - with a focus on Take 5 Steps to Wellbeing (Be Active, Connect, Take Notice, Give and Keep Learning).
+The full schedule will be available on our Facebook, Instagram and EventBrite pages .
+Look out for our Wellbeing on Weekdays schedule for 2019-20 - with a focus on Take 5 Steps to Wellbeing (Be Active, Connect, Take Notice, Give and Keep Learning).
 Check out our social media pages for more information (some events may be subject to change so best to check regularly).

 We also offer emergency support during University Opening Hours (e.g. Monday - Friday 9am - 5pm).
 If you need to speak with a Wellbeing Advisor please contact us.
 To find out about University Closure Dates click here.